-I shrugged, "the usual, nothin' new," I informed him knowing that what he was really asking was whether we had found anything or not.
+I shrugged, "the usual, nothin' new," I informed him knowing that he was really asking whether we had found anything or not.

 He sighed but nodded, he was a lot like me, losing hope little by little that there was actually a solution.

-"So the new she-bean came up today as I'm sure you're a where," he said pushing away his empty plate.
+"So the new she-bean came up today as I'm sure you're aware," he said pushing away his empty plate.

 "How'd it go?"
 I asked pausing only just enough in my task of eating to ask the question.